Strengthening Maryland's Coasts

 Helping Maryland’s critical coastal habitats and historic communities adapt to the effects of climate change.

 Sea levels in the Chesapeake Bay have risen about a foot in the last century—an alarming rate at more than twice the global average.
 By 2050, models project that we could see an average of two feet of sea-level rise.
-With more than 7,000 miles of Atlantic and Chesapeake Bay shoreline, our communities across the state are already dealing with flooding, marsh loss, and saltwater damage to agricultural fields.
+With more than 7,000 miles of Atlantic and Chesapeake Bay shoreline, our communities across the state are already experiencing flooding, marsh loss and saltwater damage to agricultural fields.

 Studying the Ecological Effects of Sea-Level Rise

-The success of our Deal Island wave attenuation study has now led to a three-year grant from NOAA’s Ecological Effects of Sea Level Rise (EESLR) Program to study and quantify the benefits of coastal habitats across Maryland's Chesapeake and Atlantic coasts.
+The success of the Deal Island wave attenuation study led to a three-year grant from NOAA’s Ecological Effects of Sea Level Rise (EESLR) Program to study and quantify the benefits of coastal habitats across Maryland's Chesapeake and Atlantic coasts.
+Now complete, the data from this study are being fed into models that are driving coastal conservation efforts led by state and federal agencies, and other NGO partners, around the Chesapeake Bay.
+TNC understands that demonstrating ways that nature provides value to people and communities is the best way to get real conservation results on the ground.

 Grant Funded Restoration